Allergic Reactions Trigger a Sober Look at Biotech Foods

 An EPA expert panel concluded several weeks later that there was a "medium

-likelihood" StarLink protein could cause an allergic reaction but that
+likelihood" StarLink protein could cause an allergic reaction but

-there was a "low probability" that people had developed the needed
+there was a "low probability" that people had developed the

 sensitivity because of the limited amount of the corn in the food supply.